 Unlike Maple and Mathematica, previous input lines cannot be edited.
-You can recall previous input lines by typing the "up" cursor button.
-If your type some text before hitting the "up" cursor button, Matlab will recall lines matching the text you've type so far.
+You can recall previous input lines by typing the "up" cursor button (similar to bash and DOSKEY).

 Cutting, copying and pasting is supported using the standards for your operating system.